piskvorky/gensim/docs/src/tut3.rst

 To follow Deerwester's example, we first use this tiny corpus to define a 2-dimensional LSI space:

->>> lsi = models.LsiModel(corpus, id2word = dictionary.id2token, numTopics = 2)
+>>> lsi = models.LsiModel(corpus, id2word=dictionary.id2word, numTopics=2)

 Now suppose a user typed in the query `"Human computer interaction"`.
 We would like to sort our nine corpus documents in decreasing order of relevance to this query.
 Unlike modern search engines, here we only concentrate on a single aspect of possible similarities---on apparent semantic relatedness of their texts (words).
-No hyperlinks, no random-walk static ranks, just an semantic extension over the boolean keyword match:
+No hyperlinks, no random-walk static ranks, just a semantic extension over the boolean keyword match:

 >>> doc = "Human computer interaction"
 >>> vec_bow = dictionary.doc2bow(doc.lower().split())